 How the Key Person System Works

 Once your child begins nursery, a key person will be allocated to him/her, this person will be the named carer throughout the nursery day and the first point of contact for parents.
-The key person will record information regarding your child’s home routine, as well as specific information such as medication instructions.
+The key person will record information regarding your child’s learning and next steps of learning, as well as specific information such as medication instructions.

 Changes in routine at home can affect your child’s wellbeing so it is important that the key person forms not only a strong bond with the child but also with the child’s family so that the sharing of information between the two can be done successfully, leading to the best possible outcomes for your child.